-Whenever an amount is paid out of the Clearing Fund deposits of the Clearing Members that have not been suspended, in accordance with Subsection A-609(2), such Clearing Members shall be liable to make good the deficiency if any in their deposits resulting from such payment no later than 2:00 p.m. on the Business Day following the date that the amount is paid out unless CDCCthe Corporation issues a notice specifying a later date.
-Notwithstanding the foregoing, Clearing Members will not be liable to make good during a single Default Management Period-more than an additional 200% of the amount of their Clearing Fund deposits required at the beginning of the Default Management Period as prescribed by the Rules-during a single Default Management Period.
+Whenever an amount is paid out of the Clearing Fund deposits of otherthe Clearing Members that have not been suspended, in accordance with Subsection A-609(2), such Clearing Members shall be liable to make good the deficiency if any in their deposits resulting from such payment no later than 2:00 p.m. on the Business Day following the date that the amount is paid outunless the Corporation issues a notice specifying a later date.
+Notwithstanding the foregoing, Clearing Members will not be liable to make good during a single Default Management Period more than an additional 100200% of the amount of their Clearing Fund deposits thanrequired at the beginning of the Default Management Period as prescribed by the Rules.